 In addition to reaching out about preventative care, you should also develop office procedures for following up after visits and requesting patient feedback.
 When your staff stays proactively in touch with patients, it makes them feel heard, appreciated and cared for.

-Consider changing the look and feel of your office to make it more comfortable and welcoming for your patients.
+When your staff stays proactively in touch with patients, it makes them feel heard, appreciated, and cared for.
+Share on XConsider changing the look and feel of your office to make it more comfortable and welcoming for your patients.
 For example, Arana suggests getting rid of the divider glass that most doctor’s offices use at the front desk.
 Even small adjustments can make a big difference for your patients, like upgrading lobby seating or adding a small refrigerator stocked with healthy, light refreshments for your patients to enjoy before their appointments.

 For more on how to create a welcoming reception area, check out our posts 4 Easy Ways to Make Office Visitors More Comfortable and 5 Ways to Style a Beautiful Reception Area.